Hi! My name is Durga and I suffer from Impostor syndrome.

 I always find myself reaching for it to read again.

-This read is about Santiago, a shepherd boy who yearns to travel in search of all the things he doesn’t posses.
-His journey is about the essential wisdom of listening to your heart, of recognizing opportunity and tuning into the signs the universe adds to your life’s path, and following your dreams.
+This read is about Santiago, a shepherd boy who yearns to travel in search of all the things he doesn’t possess.
+His journey is about the essential wisdom of listening to your heart, of recognizing opportunity and tuning into the signs the universe adds to your life’s path and following your dreams.

 I do this most morning.
 When I’m feeling like I’ve been stepped on then peel from under the shoe (cringe but very true), I stand in front of my mirror and say what I like about myself.
 One of my recurring mirror talks is I am a total babe.
 I can do whatever the f**k I set my mind to do.
 Even if I am out of shape, I will still look in the mirror and love my boobs. (you can even write quirky notes on your mirror, you’ll have no choice but to look as you’re getting ready in the morning.
 It has some sort of magic boost.